Updated: Sep 13

 Our Lady of Vladimir was first sent as a gift from Constantinople to the newly converted Slavs in Kiev.
 The icon ended up in Vladimir because the horses stopped there and wouldn't go any further.
 Later it protected Moscow from the Tatar invasions, the evil chaos of forced rule.
 We pray it continues to do so from its current home in a bulletproof glass case in the Church of St. Nicholas in Tomalchi within the Tretyakov Gallery.

 I always look at the baby's head in Madonna and Child paintings, whether it's one-eighth the size of the body, like an adult's, or one-fourth the size of a true infant.
-Art history figured this out at some point after the Renaissance, though a lot of parents continued to see their children as little extensions of themselves, performing and hustling on the same stage.
+Art history figured this out at some point before the Renaissance, though a lot of parents continued to see their children as little extensions of themselves, performing and hustling on the same stage.
 In my case the accolades came from church missions, so dressing me up as a miniature Nazaré fishwife did the trick, for the four-part family harmonizing of As Benignidades do Senhor.
 Our $300 a month stipend from the Chicago mission board was a fortune in 1950s Leiria, though didn't go so far in Stateside furloughs.

 When Fate brought me a child and PhD in the same year, I took my babies west.
 Had I known I was still a Portuguese citizen I might have returned to the real thing rather than the California substitute, but the tenure-track $36,000 job was irresistible.
 Single parent or not, this was heaven to a loan-saddled grad student.